rjhancock/megamek-games/index.md

 sudo nano /etc/systemd/system/megamek.service
 ```

-Enter your password when promted.
+Enter your password when prompted.
 This will open up the about to be created
 `megamek.service` file in a place that SystemD will see it using the `nano`
 test editor.
 Copy and paste below into the window, `Control+X` to save and
 `Enter` until back to terminal: